Linear competition processes and generalized Polya urns with removals: Preliminaries

 \subsection{The model semimartingales}

-Our next observation is that the dynamics of the LCP $X(t)$ has a striking resemblance to that of continuous time multi-type branching process $Z(t)=(Z_1(t),..., Z_N(t))\in\Z_{+}^N$, $t\in\R_{+}$ with $N$ types of particles, where~$Z_i(t)$ is the number of particles of type~$i$ at time $t$.
+Our next observation is that the dynamics of the LCP $X(t)$ has a striking resemblance to that of continuous time multi-type branching process $Z(t)=(Z_1(t),\ldots , Z_N(t))\in\Z_{+}^N$, $t\in\R_{+}$ with $N$ types of particles, where~$Z_i(t)$ is the number of particles of type~$i$ at time $t$.
 The branching process evolves as follows: after an exponential time with mean $1$ a particle of type~$i$ splits to $1+\alpha$ particles of type $i$ and $a_{ji}$ particles of type $j$, all split times being independent.

-Then, it is easy to see that, given $\bx=(x_1,...,x_N)\in\Z_{+}^N$, the expected change of the $i$-th population of the branching process is
+Then, it is easy to see that, given $\bx=(x_1,\ldots ,x_N)\in\Z_{+}^N$, the expected change of the $i$-th population of the branching process is

-and, similarly, the expected change of the $i$-th component of the LCP $X(t)=(X_1(t),...,X_N(t))\in\Z_{+}^N$,\, $t\in\R_{+}$ with transition rates~\eqref{rates} is
+and, similarly, the expected change of the $i$-th component of the LCP $X(t)=(X_1(t),\ldots ,X_N(t))\in\Z_{+}^N$,\, $t\in\R_{+}$ with transition rates~\eqref{rates} is

 where in both cases $\bar o\left(\Delta t\right)\to 0$ as $\Delta t\to 0$.
 Observe that the right hand side of equation~\eqref{drift} differs from that of equation~\eqref{drift} only by the sign in front of the sum of the interaction terms.
 Therefore, although the models are different as probabilistic models, they are quite similar to each other algebraically.
-The rest of this section is devoted to introducing some semimartingales suggested by this similarity and useful for our proofs.

-Since the interaction matrix $\A$ is non-negative, by the Perron-Frobenius theorem its largest in absolute value eigenvalue is real, strictly positive and simple.
-Without loss of generality we denote this eigenvalue by $\l_1$, and the remaining eigenvalues are denoted by $\l_2,\dots,\l_N$.
-Note that $\l_2,\dots,\l_N$ do not have to be distinct and may even be complex.
-In what follows, $\Re(z)$ denotes the real part of a complex number $z$.
+It is well known that scalar products of a multi-type branching process with eigenvectors of the corresponding mean drift matrix play an important role in the study of those processes (\cite{Athreya2}).
+In light of the similarity between the linear competition process and the multi-type branching processes, it is not surprising that similar quantities are useful in the study of the competition process.

-Let $\bv_i$ be a {\em left} eigenvector corresponding to the eigenvalue $\lambda_i$, i.e.
+A key observation is the following.
+Let $\bv$ be a {\em left} eigenvector corresponding to an eigenvalue~$\lambda$ of the matrix $\A$, that is

-By the Perron-Frobenius theorem, we can choose $\bv_1$ to be non-negative, i.e.\ $\bv_1\in \R_{+}^N$.
-If the matrix $\A$ is irreducible, then $\bv_1$ is, in fact, strictly positive.
-Further, observe the following fact.

-\begin{proposition} At least one eigenvalue of the matrix $\A$ has a negative real part. \end{proposition} \begin{proof} By definition, the diagonal elements of the interaction matrix $\A$ are zeros, so that $\sum_{i=1}^N \l_i={\rm Tr}(\A)=0$.
-In addition, $\l_1>0$.
-Therefore, at least one eigenvalue of the matrix must have a negative real part, as claimed. \end{proof} Without loss of generality we assume throughout the rest of the paper that